-The Randolph Glacier Inventory was originally made available under certain transitional usage constraints.
-These constraints lapsed in September 2013 upon the publication of the contribution of Working Group I (Physical Science) to the IPCC AR5, and the RGI may now be used freely with due acknowledgement.
-The inventory and this Technical Note can be downloaded from http://www.glims.org/RGI/randolph.html.
+The RGI may be used freely with due acknowledgement (by citing this note for technical details or Pfeffer et al. 2014 for scientific background).
+The inventory and this Technical Note can be downloaded from http://glims.org/RGI/index.html.

-Table 1 - IACS Working Group on the Randolph Inventory and Infrastructure for GlacierMonitoring
+Table 1 - IACS Working Group on the Randolph Inventory and Infrastructure for Glacier Monitoring